ManuteaTarati/Deep-Learning-Project/README.md

  In addition to solely looking at the scores, we can also take a look at the plots to see how the forecasts perform in general.

  ### NBeats

+ NBeats is a _pure_ deep learning model developed by Element AI for time series forecasting.
+This makes it substantially different from Prophet, which is a statistical model.